Which File Transfer Protocol Uses UDP?

 Learn More About Aspera with PacGenesis

-PacGenesis is a premier IBM Aspera business partner, which means we’ve earned IBM’s trust to implement their Aspera software with businesses looking for a reliable and fast file transfer solution.
+PacGenesis is an IBM Gold Business Partner, which means we’ve earned IBM’s trust to implement their Aspera software with businesses looking for a reliable and fast file transfer solution.
 With over 10 years of experience, our team is ready to help you figure out the best service and software that can help your business.
 To better identify your high-speed transfer needs and set up an evaluation, contact us today.